 Can abnormal sperm morphology cause miscarriage?

 In principle, poor sperm morphology doesn't lead to miscarriage once the egg has been fertilized and the embryo has attached to the womb.
-However, if the sperm contain a genetic abnormality, miscarriage is likely to occur.
+Another case would be that the sperm also contain genetic mutations as well as the abnormal morphology, which could lead to miscarriage.

-There exist other sperm disorders that can cause male infertility or at least complicate the TTC journey.
+There are other sperm disorders that can cause male infertility or at least complicate the TTC journey.
 Click here to learn more: Sperm Disorders that Cause Male Infertility.

-A semen analysis is a method use by all andrology laboratories to evaluate sperm quality.
-To learn how it works and how to interpret the results, see this: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.
+A semen analysis is a method used by all andrology laboratories to evaluate sperm quality.
+To learn how it works and how to interpret the results, please click here: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.

 References

 El Khattabi L, Dupont C, Sermondade N, Hugues JN, Poncelet C, Porcher R, Cedrin-Durnerin I, Lévy R, Sifer C. Is intracytoplasmic morphologically selected sperm injection effective in patients with infertility related to teratozoospermia or repeated implantation failure?
 Fertil Steril.
-2013;100(1):62-8.
+2013;100(1):62-8 (View)

 French DB, Sabanegh ES Jr, Goldfarb J, Desai N. Does severe teratozoospermia affect blastocyst formation, live birth rate, and other clinical outcome parameters in ICSI cycles?
 Fertil Steril.
-2010;93(4):1097-103.
+2010;93(4):1097-103 (View)

 Marchini M, Ruspa M, Baglioni A, Piffaretti-Yanez A, Campana A, Balerna M. Poor reproductive prognosis in severe teratozoospermia with a predominant sperm anomaly.
 Andrologia.
 1989;21(5):468-75.